Alfred Wintle: Biographies

+A full-length autobiography, compiled after his death by his friend Alastair Revie from more than a million words left by Wintle, was published in 1968 by Michael Joseph as The Last Englishman.
+In the 1995 BBC TV film The Last Englishman, dramatised by Anthony Horowitz, Wintle was played by Jim Broadbent.

+A short biography of Wintle can be found in chapter 13 ("Colonel 'Debag' rides again", pp 143–153) of Robert Littell's It Takes All Kinds published by Reynal & Co, New York, 1961.
+J. D. Casswell, KC represented Wintle at his Second World War court-martial and devotes pages 152–159 to Wintle in his 1961 autobiography, A Lance For Liberty.
 A brief biography can be found in the Spring 1989 Victorian Bar News.
-A full-length autobiography, compiled after his death by his friend Alastair Revie from more than a million words left by Wintle, was published in 1968 by Michael Joseph as The Last Englishman.
-Another short biography of Wintle can be found in chapter 13 ("Colonel 'Debag' rides again", pp 143–153) of Robert Littell's It Takes All Kinds published by Reynal & Co, New York, 1961.
-J.D.
-Casswell, KC represented Wintle at his World War II court-martial and devotes pages 152–159 to Wintle in his 1961 autobiography, A Lance For Liberty.